Ensuring Electronic Signature Legality for Engineering in the United States

 What is the electronic signature legality for engineering in the United States?

 The electronic signature legality for engineering in the United States is governed by the ESIGN Act and UETA, which recognize electronic signatures as legally binding.
-This means that as an engineer, you can securely use electronic signatures in your documents, provided that proper consent and intent to sign are established.
+This means that engineers can use electronic signatures for contracts, proposals, and other documents without concern for their validity.
+It's essential to ensure compliance with state-specific regulations as well.

 -